gb-pignatti/predicting_movie_revenues/README.md

 The project is divided into 3 main steps:
 - **Step 1**: *Loading the Data and Identifying the Target Variable*.
 - **Step 2**: *Data Wrangling, Exploratory Analysis and Feature Engineering*: this is the most extensive part and it is functional to getting the data ready for modeling.
-- **Step 3**: *Predictive Modeling and Performance Evaluation*: here we actually train the regression models and predict the movies' revenues; models' performance is evaluated using the Logarithmic Root Mean Squared Error metric (LMSE).
+- **Step 3**: *Predictive Modeling and Performance Evaluation*: here we actually train the regression models and predict the movie revenues; models' performance is evaluated using the Logarithmic Root Mean Squared Error metric (LMSE).

 ## Conclusion

 After analyzing and visualizing the data, we found out that:
-- Movies revenues show a strong correlation with movies budgets.
+- Movie revenues show a strong correlation with movie budgets.
 - *The Avengers*, *Furious 7* and *Avengers: Age of Ultron* are the three movies with highest box office gross.
 - About 20% of the movies we have available are part of a collection/series.
-These kind of movies tend to have higher revenues.
+This kind of movies tend to have higher revenues.
 - All movies we consider have been released between 1921 and 2017.
 The year with the most number of movie releases is 2013.
 - September, October and December are the most popular months for movie releases; Friday is the most popular day.
 - *Drama* is the most frequent genre, followed by *Comedy* and *Thriller*.
 The most profitable genres, however, are not necessarily the most frequent.
 Among the top ones we find *Adventure* and *Animation*; on the bottom there are *Foreign Movies*.